learn-anything/safari-extensions/README.md

 - [sVim](https://github.com/flipxfx/sVim) - Adds a custom layer of keybinds you can customise to personalise your browsing experience.
 [Here](https://gist.github.com/c26e6a05e4e426e0542e55b7513b581c) is an example of config you might make.
 - [Tab Options](http://canisbos.com/taboptions) - Adds a few tab-related options to the ones built into Safari.
 - [Translate](http://sidetree.com/extensions.html#Translate) - Automatically translate entire webpages into your prefered language as you browse.
 - [Turn Off the Lights for Safari](https://www.turnoffthelights.com) - Turn Off the Lights extension highlight the video player content with one click on the gray lamp button.
+- [Accelerate for Safari](https://itunes.apple.com/us/app/accelerate-for-safari/id1459809092?mt=12) - Control video speed in Safari.

 ## Music